Clarinet Quintet (Mozart): Fragment second Clarinet Quintet

-A score fragment exists for a second (though possibly written first) clarinet quintet in B-flat major, of which a complete exposition survives.
+A score fragment exists for a second (although possibly written first) clarinet quintet in B-flat major, of which a complete exposition survives.
 It is possible that Mozart completed the movement, as the score continues into the development section on the last surviving page.
 This fragment is unlikely to be a sketch, as it bears no marks of correction.
-(However, Mozart re-used many of the thematic ideas in the fragment, in the same order, in the first movement of his string quartet K. 589.)
+(However, Mozart re-used many of the thematic ideas in the fragment, in the same order, in the first movement of his String Quartet K. 589.)
 Nevertheless, the quintet K. 581 in A major is Mozart's sole surviving complete work for clarinet quintet.

 Fragment of a Rondo in A major

-The fragment in A, Anhang 88, for basset clarinet in A and string quartet may have originally been intended as the fourth movement of KV 581.
+The fragment in A, Anhang 88, for basset clarinet in A and string quartet may originally have been intended as the fourth movement of KV 581.
 The sparsely notated fragment of 111 bars shares the opening theme of Ferrando's aria, no. 24, from Così fan tutte.
-Several musicians have made completions including Otto Bach (1870), Robert Levin and Craig Hill (2022).
+Several musicians have made completions including Otto Bach (1870), Robert Levin (2012), and Craig Hill (2022).